-Inspiring educators to lead more compelling, engaging classrooms.
+Inspiring educators to lead more compelling and engaging classrooms.

-From short, day-long, and multi-day workshops to keynote speeches and in-classroom coaching, Trevor gives concrete tools, ideas, and inspiration to both educators, non-educators, and students.
+From short, day-long, and multi-day workshops to keynote speeches and in-classroom coaching, Trevor gives concrete tools, ideas, and inspiration to both educators, business professionals, and students.

 Frequently Requested Keynotes/Workshops:

 “Make Learning Epic: Teaching With the Power of Story”